juliema/BIOL792_course_site/week1_unixI/unix_assignment1.md

     $ cal

-## A useful beginning Unix tutorial
+## Useful introductory Unix tutorials

 Lastly for our first week, work through the first two sections of this tutorial to reiterate your introduction.

 http://www.ee.surrey.ac.uk/Teaching/Unix/index.html

 Start at the beginning by clicking on “Introduction to the UNIX Operating System.”
 Then work through the first two sections of the tutorial, creating and manipulating files as directed.
-At the beginning of section 2, you’ll see that a file (science.txt) is referenced which you will not find on your computer.
-You can find this file on the course website under “data sets and problem descriptions”.
+At the beginning of section 2, you’ll see that a file (science.txt) that you can find in the "week1_unixI" page on the course website.
-You can stop with section four this week.
-Once you have worked through those examples, proceed through the rest of this worksheet.
+You can stop with section three this week

+Also, please have a look at the excellent [tutorial from software carpentry](http://swcarpentry.github.io/shell-novice/).
+For this week and next, follow steps 1 through 3.